 Is It Normal To Feel Angry In A Relationship?

-Circling back to the question of ‘is it normal to feel angry in a relationship’, psychotherapist and counseling psychologist Niki Benjamin says, “Yes, it is normal to feel angry in a relationship but to what extent would depend on a variety of factors.
+Circling back to the question of ‘is it normal to feel angry in a relationship’, Niki Benjamin says, “Yes, it is normal to feel angry in a relationship but to what extent would depend on a variety of factors.
 Reasons such as betrayal, loss of trust, lack of clear communication, differential or imbalanced power dynamics could be legitimate reasons for feelings of anger.”

 That said, not all reasons for anger in relationships are created equal.
 Psychotherapist Erin Leonard believes that there are typically two forms of anger in relationships.
 The first kind is where one partner feels misunderstood, slighted, unheard or invisible in the relationship.
 The second kind stems from external factors affecting one of the partners.